Millions of coffee lovers around the world wake up looking forward to a rich, creamy, delicious espresso every single morning to start the day.

 - How many cups does it make?
 With a 1.5 Liter water tank, it can make up to 12 cups in one fill.

 - Is it easy to use?
-It is very easy to use.
-Many reviewers reported just pressing the power button, letting the water heat up, then pressing the coffee button, then the milk froth button and the whole process is done fairly effortlessly.
+The Gevi 15 bar is very easy to use.
+Many reviewers reported just adding coffee grounds, pressing the power button, letting the water heat up, then pressing the coffee button, then the milk froth button and the whole process is done fairly effortlessly.

 - How many cups can it brew at the same time?
 2 cups

-- Professional grade 15 bar pressure: With 1350 W and 15 bar pressure feature, this machine can pull espressos that maximize on flavor.
-There is nothing quite like a smooth taste in the morning before heading out the door.
+- Professional grade 15 bar pressure: With 1350 W and 15 bar pressure feature, this inexpensive espresso machine can pull espresso’s that maximize on flavor.
+There is nothing quite like that smooth taste in the morning before heading out the door.

 - Double temperature control: This accurate temperature control feature allows you to brew coffee and steam milk separately at the perfect temperature.
 Not too hot and not too cold, but just right where you want it.

-- Easy to operate and clean: This comes with removable parts that you can clean with just good old fashioned soap and warm water.
-This also has a water tank that is transparent so you know how much water you have (and when you can refill it).
+- Easy to operate and clean: This affordable espresso machine comes with removable parts that you can clean with just good old fashioned soap and warm water.
+It also has a water tank that is transparent so you know how much water you have (and when you can refill it).

-- Price: One of the cheapest espresso machines on this list at just over a $100 bucks.
+- Price: One of the most affordable espresso machines on this list at just over a $100 bucks.